zhu-judy/webrtc/README.md

 # webrtc
-the basic use of webrtc by JS
+The basic use of webrtc by JS
-use node event source as signal server
+and use node event source as signal server

 Install node package